WickedRabbit/tfa_cod1_weapon_pack/README.md

 # [TFA] Call of Duty 1 - Weapon Pack

-A project to transfer weapons from the classic part of the game Call of Duty to Garry's Mod.
+A project to transfer weapons from the classic part of the game Call of Duty to Garry's Mod with the original animations.

 ## List of ready-made weapons